wiegerw/aitools/README.md

 * single split (a split on a single value of a discrete random variable)
 * subset split (a split on a subset of values of a discrete random variable)
 * threshold split (a split for arbitrary random variables, using a threshold value)

+### random forests
+Random forests are implemented as containers of decision trees.

 ### probabilistic circuits
 A straightforward implementation of probabilistic circuits is included.
 It stores